ctnava/rxtechnotes/4_insurance_dispensing.md

 > 💊 For techs: Patients in the donut hole may suddenly pay more—watch for confusion or frustration and refer to the pharmacist.

-#### 🏥 Medi-Cal (California Medicare Medicaid)
+#### 🏥 Medi-Cal (California Medicaid)

-Medi-Cal is California’s combined Medicare Medicaid program, providing free or low-cost health coverage for:
+Medi-Cal is California’s Medicaid program, providing free or low-cost health coverage for:

 - Low-income families and individuals
 - Seniors (65+)